laravel/docs/pagination.md

     $users = User::where('votes', '>', 100)->paginate(15);

+There are additional parameters you can pass to the `paginate` method including an array of the columns to include, the name of the paginator and a specific page number.
+Specifying the paginator name is helpful when you want to have multiple paginators on a page.

+    $users = User::where('votes', '>', 100)->paginate(15, ['*'], 'users');

 You may also use the `simplePaginate` method when paginating Eloquent models:

     $users = User::where('votes', '>', 100)->simplePaginate(15);